byterubpay/byterub-site/_posts/2018-01-29-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-01-29.md

 **\<sarang>** Smaller things include broader implementation of curve/scalar optimizations, but that's just housekeeping stuff
 **\<suraeNoether>** I also have been working on SPECTRE and finishing up the multisig paper
 **\<sarang>** Developing outreach curricula is a non-research side of things, of course, but I believe still important for this group
 **\<suraeNoether>** which, btw, after speaking with pietr wuille in Zurich and Stanford, two separate routes an attacker could take have been made clear to me.
 One of them our code already accounts for.
-The other is something I need to speak with luigi1111  and moneromooo about
+The other is something I need to speak with luigi1111  and byterubmooo about
 **\<sarang>** In what regard?
 **\<hyc>** multisig?
 **\<suraeNoether>** yes for multisig i mean